 Nathanael has previously worked in many business environments, including the painting and building industry, farming and more recently as a co-founder and director in the award-winning Minniecon and Burke, who had extensive programs across Queensland in the employment and training industries.

-My CQUniversity education gave me the skills to set up and manage my own business, Minniecon and Burke Pty Ltd – Employment, Training and Consultancy Services with Mitch Burke.
-Through it I’ve been able to move my generation of Aboriginal and Islander descendants forward just that little bit more.
-It’s helped me to give practical definition to an old saying ‘If you’re black, you don’t stand back’.
+CQUniversity education gave Nathanael the skills to set up and manage his own business.
+Through it, he has moved his generation of First Nations descendants forward just that little bit more.
+It's helped him give practical definition to an old saying, ‘If you're black, you don't stand back'.

-My Uni experience was one of the best experiences of my life.
-To start off with, half of my footy team turned up to sign on at orientation.
-They reckoned ‘Minniecon, if you can do it we can too’.
-Some of them didn’t last, but they had a go which was great.
-I developed a great relationship with the other students, most of them just coming out of grade 12 at high school.
-They’d sit with me in the Library where we’d help each other with assignments and study.
+His CQUni experience was one of the best experiences of his life.
+To start with, half of his footy team turned up to sign on at orientation.
+They reckoned, ‘Minniecon, if you can do it, we can too'.